NeoktaLabs/lottery/docs/04b-frontend-ux.md

 - the cost (entropy fee) should be visible
 - fallback instructions should exist if automation fails

+**Edge case note**
+If randomness does not return, the raffle may remain in a drawing state
+until an on-chain recovery path is used.
+The UI should reflect this honestly.

 ---

 ## 6. Claims & withdrawals UX